jacqueskang/EventSourcing/README.md

 Support various of event store:
  - in text file (one text file per aggregate)
- - in relational database such as SQL Server, MySQL, etc. using EF Core
+ - in relational database such as SQL Server, MySQL, etc. using EF Core  (See [EF Core setup instructions](doc/EfCoreSetup.md))
  - in AWS DynamoDB (See [DynamoDB setup instructions](doc/DynamoDBSetup.md))
  - in Azure DynamoDB (See [CosmosDB setup instructions](doc/CosmosDBSetup.md))